priyanshu4999/realtime-object-detection-for-robotic-arm-applications/imagesReadme/README.md

 ***** Ignore this folder
-just contains images for readme text
+just contains images for readme text.